conduitio-labs/conduit-connector-firebolt/README.md

 ### CDC iterator

 Not implemented.
-The Firebolt doesn't have functionality to update and delete rows (Firebolt ([May 11, 2022 version](https://docs.firebolt.io/general-reference/release-notes-archive.html#may-11-2022))).
+See firebolt limitations.